 Are you open when school is not in session?

 No, the library is closed when school is not in session.

 Yes we have extended hours during the spring and fall semesters.
 Check for an announcement on the library home page closer to finals.
 Typically we stay open a little later on Friday and have extended hours on Saturday.

 - All school holidays and between semesters.

-Yes.
-Consult this preliminary finding aid to learn more about what the archive contains.
-Additional archival material not enumerated in the finding aid can be found in the Faculty Study.
+Consult this preliminary finding aid to learn more about what the archive contains and how the materials may be accessed.

 Curious about SBCC history?
 Ask a reference librarian for help, and check out the Legacy Project, a first-person history of the college during this period to preserve an institutional record of the dramatic changes that occurred.